The House Jack Built quilt block is a sweet little design that looks like it could be a bit tricky.

 Please read all the instructions before beginning.

-To make this sample block I used the On-Point Ruler by Donna Lynn Thomas.
+To make this sample block I used the On-Point Ruler by Donna Lynn Thomas (read my review of it here).

-It's made specifically to cut on-point patches for standard quilt blocks, It takes all the 'messy' math out of the calculations.
+It's made specifically to cut on-point patches for standard quilt blocks, and takes all the 'messy' math out of the calculations.

 All you need to remember is the finished size of the patch.
 Then cut it with the On-Point.